To avoid congested traffic, we advise you not to leave the resort between 8am and 10am on Saturday, March 24th 2018.

 I always have snowchains in my car "just in case"

 Snow doesn't fall on the pistes only, unfortunately.
 The sun may be shining on your arrival, but it might be snowing when you leave the resort.
 Therefore, don't forget your snow chains, and make sure they are easy to access.
 Try to use them beforehand and stop on the snow chains areas only to make sure you do not interfere with the traffic.
+Don't forget to check the Tignes snow report to know the weather conditions.

 Depending on the weather conditions: